Scream Therapy public

 continue reading

 Host Jason Schreurs is joined by Bill Wilson of Blackout!
 Records, an influential creative force in the New York hardcore scene.
 Bill struggled with physical and mental health issues throughout his life and found a support system in loud, heavy, aggressive bands like Sheer Terror and Breakdown.
-Bill would be the first to admit that the hardcore sce…
+Bill says the hardcore scene got him through his tough…

 continue reading

-Host Jason Schreurs and lowheaven guitarist Alex Pley talk about their experiences with support groups and how they are so important to a mental wellness plan.
+Host Jason Schreurs and lowheaven guitarist Alex Pley talks about his experiences with support groups and how they are so important to a mental wellness plan.
 Alex has attended and facilitated support groups and is also a a mental health professional who works in group therapy.
-The punk scene and support groups have a lot in common, according to A…
+The punk scene and support groups have a lot in common, according to Al…

 continue reading